Kraymer/pawnhub/docs/index.md

 Retrieve results of your online chess games from lichess.org and chess.com.
 Instantly see how you negotiated first moves to reach your favourite positions.
-Spot which lines are your kryptonite and lead you to a dry/deceiving middle game.
+Spot which lines are your kryptonite that lead to a dry/deceiving middle game.

 Pawnhub helps you keep your repertoire up-to-date based on real data in order to improve your mastery of <s>foreplay</s> openings.